RagnarB83/ash-documentation/docs/MLatom-interface.rst

 *Training a new model using MLatomTheory*

 ASH features a very basic way to train a new ML model using the MLatom API.
-It should be noted that training a new ML model can be a labororious complicated process and it may be better to use MLatom directly (either the PythonAPI or the command-line interface) to have more control over the training process.
+It should be noted that training a new ML model can be a labororious, complicated process and it may be better to use MLatom directly (either the PythonAPI or the command-line interface) to have more control over the training process.
 ASH and it's interfaces to various QM programs can still be used to generate the training data.
 See `MLatom training documentation <https://xacs.xmu.edu.cn/docs/mlatom/tutorial_mlp.html#training>`_

 Currently ASH can be used to train very basic ML-model potentials based on energies and gradients like the following examples.

+See also `MLatom Machine learning potentials tutorial <https://xacs.xmu.edu.cn/docs/mlatom/tutorial_mlp.html>`_ for a tutorial on training machine learning potentials in general, as well as links to download training data used below (H2.xyz, H2_HF.en, H2_HF.grad).

 **ANI-example**